tk4776/AppLSM/README.md

 # AppLSM
-Final Project for my BS on Computer Engineering
+Final Project: Computer Engineering

 This is a project codeveloped by Jaqueline Martinez and Manuel Ramirez, as a requirement to obtain Bachelors Degree in Computer Engineering.

+Technologies involved:

 -Using Google ARCore.

 -Developed with Unity.

 -The UI was developed in Android Studio with Material Design libraries support.